West Texas Dog Bite Lawyer

 We’re here when you need us

-Dog Bite Lawyer in West Texas, Texas
+A Dog Bite Law Firm Built for West Texas

 If you’ve been injured in a dog bite incident in West Texas, you need an attorney who understands both the law and the local landscape.
 Medina & Medina represents clients throughout West Texas and is familiar with the Multiple Counties court system.
 Our West Texas team offers free consultations and charges no fee unless we win your case.